brettmt13/Smash-Ultimate-Scraper/README.md

 View current issues in issues tab.

-Data Analysis and Visualization of Smash Ultimate Character Attributes All data credits to Kurogane Hammer https://kuroganehammer.com/Ultimate
+Data Analysis and Visualization of Smash Ultimate Character Attributes All data credits to SSBU Frame Data https://ultimateframedata.com/